The Bankrate promise

 4. Wrap your car with advertising

-If you don’t mind your car being a moving billboard, sign up with a car advertising company to “wrap” your car with advertising.
+If you don’t mind your car being a moving billboard, sign up with a car advertising company to cover your car with advertising.
 You’ll get paid while you’re doing your regular driving.
-The amount you earn depends on your daily commute and the size of your car — which directly translates to the amount of advertising space.
-Some options for this include: Carvertise, Nickelytics and Wrapify.
+The amount you earn depends on your daily commute and the size of your car — which translates to the amount of advertising space.
+Options include Carvertise, Nickelytics and Wrapify.

 5. Help move large objects